Robin Frederick

 To Top of Page

-Songwriters need to know about chords, that's all.
-You don't need to read or write music notes because you can always sing your melody.
-But you need to be able to play the chords that go with it.
-Learning to play chords on piano or guitar is easy and fun.
+Learning to play chords on piano or guitar is easy and fun and it's all you need to be able to write songs!
 Here are a couple of good, easy-to-follow instruction guides for beginners or musicians who want to fill in their knowledge of chords.

 In their own words: "This is the basic introductory program for piano, keyboard, or organ.
 It shows all the basics so you'll be able to play any song in any key.
 You'll learn all the chords you need to know and how to use them.
 Dozens of playing tips with just enough theory.
 Complete chord charts - all in keyboard diagrams in addition to music notation - plus a Chord Substitution Chart and seven songs.
 All examples are recorded on CD or cassette tape (included).
 This is the basic course upon which all our other courses are based.
 Basic and essential."
 Web site includes free online mini-lessons.
 Definitely worth a visit!